 Most small business credit cards are approved based on your personal credit score and require your personally guarantee to open an account.
 Some cards will report to your personal credit report, your business credit, or to both — here’s a quick cheat sheet on major issuers’ policies.

 5. There are business credit cards for different types of credit.

 Just as with personal credit cards, there are business credit cards that are tailored to your credit profile.
 For example, Capital One offers its Spark Classic card for small business owners with average credit.
 It has aannual fee, and offers a modest .
 But for small business owners with excellent credit, Capital One offers the Spark Cash card that features with an annual fee of .

 6. Business credit cards can offer promotional financing.

 If you’re looking for a small business credit card to help you finance your company expenses, consider a card that offers an interest-free financing period.
 Small business credit cards can come with 0% APR introductory financing on new purchases, balance transfers, or both.
-For instance, the American Express Blue Business Plus card currently offers new applicants, with a balance transfer fee of
+For instance, the American Express Blue Business Plus card currently offers new applicants .